M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/index.md

 var objVer = new MFiles.ObjVer();
 ```

-<p class="note">This is useful when calling API methods that define optional parameters, but JavaScript requires a non-null value to be passed.</p>
+<p class="note">This is useful when calling API methods that define optional parameters, where JavaScript requires a non-null value to be passed.</p>

 ### Optional parameters